jcenglish/recommender-quiz/README.md

 ## Commentary

 I don't think Django is actually a good backend solution for this app.
 I'm only using half of what Django does, when there are smaller single-purpose packages that do what I need - in this case, an API, authentication and data modeling.
 I like the ease of which I could use those features, but using Django is a bit overkill.
+React is bit overkill as well.
+I would prefer lighter frameworks to manage state and views, each separately.

 I'm a firm believer in cohesion, decoupling and modularizing as much as possible.
 Building something with both Django and React in accordance with my coding philosophy is really testing my faith.